* EU leaders met late on Thursday in Estonia

 However, she may find it hard to commit Berlin to much as she has barely started the process of building what is likely to be a three-way coalition government.

-Eastern European leaders may caution about the risk of new cleavages on the continent leaving them behind, while there are plenty, like Dutch Prime Minister Mark Rutte, a moving spirit behind the Tallinn dinner, who will sound sceptical about more financial burden-sharing before southern neighbours -- including France -- put their own national budgets on a sounder footing.
+Eastern European leaders are cautious about the risk of new cleavages on the continent leaving them behind, while there are plenty, like Dutch Prime Minister Mark Rutte, a moving spirit behind the Tallinn dinner, who are sceptical about more financial burden-sharing before southern neighbours -- including France -- put their own national budgets on a sounder footing.

 Brussels diplomats had been a shade nervous about the leaders being left, unscripted, to their own devices at a time when not only Macron but EU chief executive Jean-Claude Juncker and others have been delivering a stream of ideas.
 These focus on how the bloc, emerging from a slump and a series of crises, can reinforce itself in the wake of Britain's departure in 2019.

-The presence of Theresa May, despite Britain's increasing isolation as it prepares to quit the bloc in 18 months, adds an element of embarrassment which may limit talk on new EU plans.
+May also attended the dinner, despite Britain's increasing isolation as it prepares to quit the bloc in 18 months.

-May will arrive with a better sense of whether her keynote major Brexit speech last Friday has succeeded in unblocking talks in Brussels on Britain's divorce package.
+May arrived with a better sense of whether her keynote major Brexit speech last Friday has succeeded in unblocking talks in Brussels on Britain's divorce package.

 The chief EU negotiator, Michel Barnier, praised on Thursday a "new dynamic" to Brexit negotiations created by concessions made by May although progress was still not sufficient to allow discussions on a transition period after Brexit or on future trade relations.

-EU officials say she should not expect direct feedback in Tallinn from the other leaders.
-But she is likely to talk to some of them individually as she pursues her quest for agreement to open talks on close ties with the bloc after Britain leaves.
+EU officials said she should not expect direct feedback in Tallinn from the other leaders.
+But she was expected to talk to some of them individually as she pursues her quest for agreement to open talks on close ties with the bloc after Britain leaves.

 The EU insists that cannot happen until "significant progress" is made on divorce terms -- notably how much Britain owes.
 Her speech in Florence has, so far, averted a stalemate, EU negotiators say, opening the way for some positive movement.
-(Reporting and writing by Alastair Macdonald, additional reporting by Philip Blenkinsop, Julia Fioretti, David Mardiste and Thomas Escritt; Editing by Matthew Mpoke Bigg and Hugh Lawson)
+(Writing by Alastair Macdonald, additional reporting by Philip Blenkinsop, Julia Fioretti, David Mardiste and Thomas Escritt; Editing by Matthew Mpoke Bigg, Hugh Lawson and Lisa Shumaker)